meganwrub/dicitonary/README.md

 -Allows users to add new words to the dictionary or update current definitions for existing words -Easy to swap data sources

-Classes:
+** Classes:
--Main: Handles user interaction through command line interface menu
+-Main: Handles user interaction through a command-line interface menu

 -DictionaryLogic: Acts as the controller coordinating the loader and the tree